Huy-DNA/MPiSC/report/chapters/background/index.typ

 == ABA problem

 In implementing concurrent lock-free algorithms, hardware atomic instructions are utilized to achieve linearizability.
 The most popular atomic operation instruction is compare-and-swap (CAS).
 The reason for its popularity is (1) CAS is a *universal atomic instruction* - it has the *concensus number* of $infinity$ - which means it's the most powerful atomic instruction @herlihy-hierarchy (2) CAS is implemented in most hardware (3) some concurrent lock-free data structures such as MPSC can only be implemented using powerful atomic instruction such as CAS.
 The semantic of CAS is as follows.
 Given the instruction `CAS(memory location, old value, new value)`, atomically compares the value at `memory location` to see if it equals `old value`; if so, sets the value at `memory location` to `new value` and returns true; otherwise, leaves the value at `memory location` unchanged and returns false.
 Concurrent algorithms often utilize CAS as follows:
 1. Read the current value `old value = read(memory location)`.
 2. Compute `new value` from `old value` by manipulating some resources associated with `old value` and allocating new resources for `new value`.
 3. Call `CAS(memory location, old value, new value)`.
 If that succeeds, the new resources for `new value` remain valid because it was computed using valid resources associated with `old value`, which has not been modified since the last read.
 Otherwise, free up `new value` because `old value` is no longer there, so its associated resources are not valid.
 This scheme is susceptible to the notorious ABA problem:
 1. Process 1 reads the current value of `memory location` and reads out `A`.
 2. Process 1 manipulates resources associated with `A`, and allocates resources based on these resources.
 3. Process 1 suspends.
 4. Process 2 reads the current value of `memory location` and reads out `A`.
 5. Process 2 `CAS(memory location, A, B)` so that resources associated with `A` are no longer valid.
 6. Process 3 `CAS(memory location, B, A)` and allocates new resources associated with `A`.
 7. Process 1 continues and `CAS(memory location, A, new value)` relying on the fact that the old resources associated with `A` are still valid while in fact they aren't.

 To safe-guard against ABA problem, one must ensure that between the time a process reads out a value from a shared memory location and the time it calls `CAS` on that location, there's no possibility another process has `CAS` the memory location to the same value.
 Some notable schemes are *monotonic version tag* (used in @michael-scott) and *hazard pointer* (introduced in @hazard-pointer).

 == Safe memory reclamation problem

+The problem of safe memory reclamation often arises in concurrent algorithms that dynamically allocate memory.
+In such algorithms, dynamically-allocated memory must be freed at some point.
+However, there's a good chance that while a process is freeing memory, other processes contending for the same memory are keeping a reference to that memory.
+Therefore, the other processes may try to access deallocated memory, which is erroneneous.
+Solutions to this problem require that memory is freed only when no other processes are holding references to that memory, such as *hazard pointer* (introduced in @hazard-pointer).

 == C++11 concurrency